Pepperstone review: Australian forex and commodities broker

 Market finder tool

 You're then able to easily look over all of the available related markets to trade and pick the one where you see the best opportunity.
-There are many types of contracts (spot, futures, options) so it's important to know which one to choose before you take a position, as this can affect the success and volatility of your trade.
+There are many types of contracts (spot, futures and options), so it's important to know which one to choose before you take a position, as this can affect the success and volatility of your trade.

 The charts on the Pepperstone cTrader platform are quite basic compared to the likes of TradingView, MarketDelta and ProRealTime, but their simplicity means that anyone can use them.